Last updated in October 2018

 In August 2017, Egypt and Germany reached a political agreement on cooperation in the area of migration.
 The agreement provides, among other things, for a series of measures to combat the causes of migration, as well as cooperation on the repatriation and voluntary return of Egyptians back to their homeland and support for refugees and their host communities in Egypt.

-In October 2017, Federal Ministry for Economic Cooperation and Development Gerd Müller visited Egypt to attend the second high-level Bilateral Commission on Development Cooperation.
+In October 2017, Federal Minister for Economic Cooperation and Development Gerd Müller visited Egypt to attend the second high-level Bilateral Commission on Development Cooperation.

 A series of two‑way visits has also strengthened bilateral relations at the parliamentary level.